risingsunomi/tiny-cheetah/README.md

 ## Network Orchestration
 Tiny Cheetah now includes an experimental orchestration layer so users can lend or borrow compute from each other.

-* **Offer catalog** – each host advertises a description, currency, and hourly rate for their compute resources (think lightweight VM marketplace).
+* **Host/peer compute** – each host advertises hardware (CPU/RAM/GPU), optional password, and MOTD;
-* **PGP identity** – usernames are bound to lightweight PGP-style fingerprints for trust without centralized auth.
+* **Identity** – usernames with lightweight fingerprints for trust without centralized auth.
 * **Socket execution** – the host listens for tensor jobs and executes them as if they were local model calls (currently a stub that echoes requests).
 * **LAN discovery** – UDP broadcasts let neighbouring machines advertise themselves as part of a pooled “local cluster”.
-* **TUI integration** – the new `Network` button in the main menu, chat, and train screens opens the orchestration console, while a node counter is shown on each screen header.
+* **TUI integration** – the `Network` button in the main menu, chat, and train screens opens the orchestration console; node counters show active peers.
-* **Billing automation** – renters can start/stop timed sessions against any peer, and hosts can edit their offer (rate, currency, payment instructions) from within the Billing view.
+* **Host map** – new ASCII host map renders your node and connected peers with status colors (green=online, yellow=busy, red=offline) so you can see the topology at a glance.